emitanaka/edibble/cran-comments.md

 ## Release summary

-This is a patch where I have updated the Rd files to remove obsolete attributes for HTML5.
+This is a patch with fix for upcoming release of tidyselect.

 ## R CMD check results